LuisDHuante/Analyzing-Depression-Data/README.md

 ## Project

-The full project is contained in the .pdf file included in this repository, as well as the Jupyter Notebook .ipynb file containing all the source code.
+The complete project is included in the .pdf file of this repository, as well as the .ipynb file of Jupyter Notebook, which contains all the source code.